“From what you’ve been telling me, it’s just about aesthetics, isn’t it? The garden I mean?”

 This book is a journey of discovery, both for the main character and the reader.
 The author takes us to a rather exotic location – Malaysia, or more exactly Malaya, as it was called during before its independence.
 The historic period depicted in the novel encompasses turbulent times after the Second World War and the repercussions of the Japanese invasion into Malaya and Singapore.

 There are several themes in the novel.
 One of them is memory.
 What do we remember about our life?
-What do we want to remember and what we better forget?
-Does the horrors we lived through are better erased from our memory or do they become a part of our personality with or without our consent?
+What do we want to remember and what would we rather forget?
+Are the horrors we lived through better erased from our memory or do they become a part of our personality with or without our consent?

 Another theme concerns the war, several different wars to be exact, from the past and the present.
 The author brings forth characters from both sides of the conflict, humanizing the war and its participants be it soldiers, commanders or victims of the concentration camps.